m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Algebraic data types
 <!-- Sum/Product types, discriminate unions -->
-Not possible with javascript, but with typescript a javascript superset.
+Not possible with JavaScript, but with typescript a JavaScript superset.
 No support in Go.

 ## Summary